SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-localhost.rst

 To improve deployment speed, enable the Mitogen strategy and connection plugin.
-First install Mitogen in your venv (e.g. |socok8s_workspace_default|\ `/.ansiblevenv` or your local ansible environment).
+First install Mitogen in your venv (e.g. |socok8s_workspace_default|\ `/.ansiblevenv` or your local Ansible environment).
 Then enable it using environment variables.

 Alternatively, enable Mitogen for all your Ansible calls by adding it to your Ansible configuration: